colinodell/cloud-to-butt/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 A simple PSR-7 middleware that replaces "cloud" with "butt".
 Created during the SunshinePHP 2017 hackathon.
+Never tested in production so YMMV.

 ## Install